cecileung1208/Financial-and-Election-Data-Analysis/README.md

 ## Background

 This analysis has two parts where a Python programming scripts have been written to calculate the bank's profitability and to determine the results of an election process in a rural town in the CSV datasets provided.

+## Financial Analysis

 ## Requirements